Types of Circuit Breakers – Your Easy Guide to Understand them in 2026

 • Its cost is expensive.

-• it can be a withdrawable type.
+• It can be a withdrawable type.

 • We use it sometimes in the branch circuits or as the main breaker in the panel.